AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 ![](assets/database-top10-view.png)

->[!NOTE]
+The value in the **[!UICONTROL Keep interim results]** column indicates if the option is enabled ("1") or diabled ("0") in Campaign.
+This option allows you to save the results of the transitions between the various activities of a workflow (see [Campaign Standard](https://docs.adobe.com/content/help/en/campaign-standard/using/managing-processes-and-data/executing-a-workflow/managing-execution-options.html) and [Campaign Classic](https://docs.adobe.com/content/help/en/campaign-classic/using/automating-with-workflows/general-operation/workflow-best-practices.html#logs) documentation).

+>[!IMPORTANT]
 >
->The value in the **[!UICONTROL Keep interim results]** column indicates if the option is enabled ("1") or diabled ("0") in Campaign.
-The **[!UICONTROL Keep interim results]** option is accessible in workflows' properties.
-It allows you to save the results of the transitions between the various activities of a workflow (see [Campaign Standard](https://docs.adobe.com/content/help/en/campaign-standard/using/managing-processes-and-data/executing-a-workflow/managing-execution-options.html) and [Campaign Classic](https://docs.adobe.com/content/help/en/campaign-classic/using/automating-with-workflows/general-operation/workflow-best-practices.html#logs) documentation).
+>This option must never be checked in a production workflow.
+It is used to analyze the results and is designed only for testing purposes and hence must be used only on development or staging environments.
 >
->If the option is enabled for one of your workflows, the database cleanup workflow will not be able to reclaim the space consumed by interim results.
-We therefore recommend reviewing the workflow to check if the option can be turned off.
+>If the value in Control Panel indicates that the option is enabled for one of your workflows, we strongly recommend turning it off in Campaign.

 ## Preventing database overload {#preventing-database-overload}